 Does anybody else deliver your pizzas?

-We have partnered with Grubhub and Ubereats, who both deliver a greater radius than our drivers.
+We have partnered with Grubhub and Doordash who can deliver a greater radius than our drivers.
 Please note that when using a third-party service for delivery we cannot guarantee the delivery time or product satisfaction once it has left the store.

 I need to cook my half-baked pizza...What do I do?

 Bake at 425 degrees for 10-20 minutes until the cheese is golden-brown.
 Sausage and Ground beef must reach an internal temperature of 165 degrees.